 Admission to the three-plus-year Master of Architecture program has similar two-part application procedures.
-This is an NAAB-accredited program designed for applications with a bachelor's degree in fields unrelated to architecture.
+This is an NAAB-accredited program designed for applicants with bachelor's degrees in fields unrelated to architecture.
 The program begins with a 10-week summer program followed by three academic years.

-Master of Science in Building Design.
+Master of Science Degree in Building Design.
 Admission as a graduate student to the Master of Science degree in Building Design program is a two-part process and is granted only with the approval of both the ASU Graduate College and the School of Architecture.